ChenS676/Universal-MP/GRAND_LP_chen/README.md

 - [ ] measure the training and inference time of all gcns and save into txt
 - [ ] measure the training and inference time of grands
-- [ ] double check the evaluator of grand and the one from heart
+- [ ] ### double check the evaluator of grand and the one from heart
 - [ ] provide table draft and fill the result in paper

 - [ ] Implement one random sampling method to deal with the long developement period
+- [x] Submit jobs to run ppa, vessel and citation2 for 4 epochs first,
+        - ppa epoch 1, 2, 3
+        - vessel epoch 1, 2, 4
+        - citation2 epoch 1, 2, 3

 # How to choose hyperparameter for citation2, vessel
     - I have an over-completed solution to calc the graph statistic with corresponding downsampling rate.